 Consider using a VPN.
 Wi-fi available at hotels and restaurants is notoriously non-private.
 If your video deals with proprietary information or anything else you would prefer to keep private, a VPN that requires viewers to log in with a password can help keep your information private.

 Turn off other programs.
 Other software running on your computer can often use up bandwidth even when you don’t think of it as Internet-related.
-Turn off any programs you don’t need for the streaming itself to maximize efficient use of your resources.
+Turn off any programs you don’t need for the streaming itself to maximize the efficient use of your resources.

 Needless to say, outside broadcasting may not be the best situation in which to venture into HD video.

 While bandwidth is the main concern when broadcasting outside the studio, there are some other considerations as well.
 One of those is power.
 If you’re doing your broadcast from a hotel, that’s not a big problem, but if you’re somewhere that commercial electric power isn’t readily available, you need to make sure all your batteries are charged before beginning your broadcast.
-It’s also important to design your approach with energy economy in mind.
+It’s also important to design your approach with the energy economy in mind.

-If you have to worry about power, most likely you also have limits on size and portability of your equipment.
+If you have to worry about power, most likely you also have limits on the size and portability of your equipment.
 Some cameras, computers, etc. are more compact than others.
 A GoPro is a popular camera for outside broadcasting because it delivers high-quality video but is very compact.
-It’s also possible to bypass the computer with software encoder altogether using a compact hardware encoder such as the Teradek Vidiu Mini.
+It’s also possible to bypass the computer with a software encoder altogether using a compact hardware encoder such as the Teradek Vidiu Mini.
 This option doesn’t allow as wide an array of composition options as encoding software, but you can take it places where even a laptop would be bulky and inconvenient.

 There’s absolutely no reason to seclude yourself to the studio.
 No matter what kind of broadcaster you are, whether you stream live videos, engage in Facebook live, YouTube or anything else, broadcasting outside can create new viewers and customers.